ProTrix: Building Models for Planning and Reasoning over Tables with Sentence Context: Introduction

 The second query delves into a multi-hop scenario asking whether \textit{the silver medalist at the 2001 Goodwill Games has ever won an Olympic gold medal.} Addressing such queries raises two challenges (1) Decompose the query into sub-tasks.
 Such as the model plans to derive the silver medalists first and then verify their record of Olympic medals.
 (2) Combining structured and unstructured context.
 The model must extract the athletic name from the table and derive the information from the sentence context that Kosgei has won an Olympic gold medal since he is \textit{the youngest ever winner of an Olympic gold medal}.

 The last query also requires the model to recall commonsense knowledge to decide which contextual information can be used as evidence to judge if \textit{Kenya is successful at the 2001 Goodwill Games}.
 Subsequently, the model must generate explanations to arrive at certain conclusions.
 The first two queries mainly require the model to fill the information gap in the query with a short-form answer while the third query seeks for information on a more general concept.
-The queries underscore the importance of planning and reasoning abilities to connect the general concepts with the actual information in the context and generate faithful and accurate explanations for conclusions.
+The queries underscore the importance of planning and reasoning abilities to connect the query with the actual information in the context and generate faithful and accurate explanations for conclusions.

-There are generally two ways to enhance reasoning ability.
+There are generally two ways to enhance a model's reasoning ability.
 One is textual reasoning which prompts the model to answer questions step-by-step~\cite{wei2022chain}.
 The other one is program-based reasoning, prompting the model to write code to answer the questions~\cite{chen2022program}.
-Each of the reasoning methods has its disadvantages as shown in Figure~\ref{fig:reasoning_demo}.
+However, both reasoning methods have their own disadvantages.
 The textual reasoning method such as Chain-of-Thought~\cite{wei2022chain} can be used to enhance the tabular reasoning ability but often lacks precision in tabular operations such as sorting, counting and filtering as shown in the right example in Figure~\ref{fig:reasoning_demo}, and may not generalize well to large tables~\cite{chen2023large}.
 The program-based reasoning method can reason with high precision with SQL or Python code~\cite{chen2022program}.
-The left example in Figure~\ref{fig:reasoning_demo} queries the color comparison between steaks with different cooking methods which is program-unsolvable.
-Therefore, it raises a need to integrate the advantages of program-based and textual reasoning.
+The left one in Figure~\ref{fig:reasoning_demo} queries the color comparison between steaks with different cooking methods which is program-unsolvable by SQL and Python.
+Therefore, it requires the model to adaptively plan the usage of the program-based and textual reasoning to make the best of both methods.

-In this paper, we propose a \textit{Plan-then-Reason} framework for tabular tasks with sentence context that \textit{plans} upon various types of user queries and then \textit{reasons} over context to reach the final answers.
-The model could write code to extract necessary information from the table or perform specific operations with high precision, which would help the model generalize to unseen or larger tables.
-The model could leverage textual reasoning to maintain an understanding of general concepts and combine information from table and sentence context to reach final answers.
-Our experiments show that \textit{Plan-then-Reason} surpasses existing prompting methods without self-consistency and requires less in-context examples and API calls.